DarkPandaWorld/cryption/README.md

 ****Constructing the Alphabet**

-For example, if your password is "cat", the program will move "cat" to the front of the alphabet and arrange the remaining letters behind it.
+For example, if your keyphrase is "cat", the program will move "cat" to the front of the alphabet and arrange the remaining letters behind it.
 The resulting alphabet will look like this:

-`{c, a, t, b, d, e, ..., x, y, z}`
-No duplicate letters will be present.
+`{c a t b d e f g h i j k l m n o p q r s u v w x y z}` No duplicate letters will be present.

 **Creating the Matrix**